 The ColorPicker allows you to choose a RGB / CMY color and its brightness.
 The values of this RGB / CMY color can be transferred to the Color FX faders on a layer in Pandoras Box.

 To create a ColorPicker widget choose "Widgets > Faders > ColorPicker".
 The mouse cursor changes to a crosshairs icon, indicating the create mode.
-With a left-click anywhere on the empty main background window you add the selected widget to the current page.
-Left-click again if you like to add one more.
+Each left-click adds the selected widget to the current page.
 To quit the create mode, you can switch to the run mode with [F8], where you can use all widgets.
 Most widgets however need to be set up first.

 To edit the ColorPicker properties simply right-click it and choose the first menu entry "ColorPicker Properties".
 Alternatively, you can press [Alt + P] whilst the mouse is hovering above it or switch to the edit / move mode with [F9] and double-click on it.
 The ColorPicker property dialog opens up.

 A unique name can be entered to identify the widget via the Object and Member Notation.
 The default name is based on the widget type and ID.

 This drop-down offers all available pages to place the widget on.

 The ColorPicker's ID may be changed by entering a new one in the text field top left.
 If you change it, you will be asked if you also want to adapt the name to the new ID.